Ferrum ERCO Review

 Technical

 The OOR is a pure analog amplifier meaning there is no DAC inside.
 Having said that, there is some overlap with the ERCO on technical features when comparing their amps and PSU.
-For example, both offer a DC coupler connection for a linkup to the HYPSOS where you can fiddle with SST values for both for fine tuning.
+For example, both offer a DC coupler connection for a linkup to the HYPSOS where you can fiddle with SST values for both for fine-tuning.

-Ferrum has also split the power rails between the digital and analog inside the ERCO to keep the noise floor and potential for unwanted distortion as low as possible.
+Ferrum has also split the power rails between the digital and analog inside the ERCO to keep the noise floor and the potential for unwanted distortion as low as possible.
 They also share the same evenly controlled Alps pot for PO and variable volume control via pre-amp duties.

 Both offer single-ended and balanced inputs and outputs with a balanced topology.
-However, the OOR is a modified Class AB design and completely discreet whereas the ERCO uses a proprietary integrated circuit design for its amplification.
+However, the OOR is a modified Class AB design and is completely discrete whereas the ERCO uses a proprietary integrated circuit design for its amplification.
 The two units also feature Ferrum’s bypass technology to act as a standalone amplifier power stage.

 Where the OOR pushes ahead is in the output power ratings as you might expect.
-The ERCO is quite healthy in my estimation at 6.1w into 50Ω balanced and 1.7W into the same load going single-ended.
-Even so, the OOR is stronger at a maximum output rating of 8W into 60Ω balanced and 2W into the same load when using the single-ended output.
+The ERCO is quite healthy in my estimation at 6.1W into 50Ω balanced and 1.7W into the same load going single-ended.

 Both amplifiers will drive plenty of demanding headphones with some gusto but if you want that extra mile in terms of dynamics with the likes of the Susvara, the OOR is the better fit.